Appealing to the South Carolina Workers’ Compensation Commission

-The SCWCC administers South Carolina’s workers’ compensation system and hears appeals of workers’ comp claim denials.
+The SCWCC administers the South Carolina’s workers’ compensation system and initially conducts hearings with a single hearing commissioner to rule on disputes between injured workers and employers and their insurance carriers.
 There are several levels of appeals, and it is important to your case that you are prepared and informed at each step.
 An experienced attorney can help guide you through the process, help you assess the decisions at each level, and advise you on next steps.

 Appeals to a Single Commissioner Hearing of the SCWCC

 If the issues are not resolved and an agreement cannot be reached at the informal conference or mediation, a hearing can be scheduled before a single workers’ compensation commissioner.
 An employee may request a hearing if the employer does not report the accident, denies the injury was work-related, or if the employee believes that he or she did not receive all due benefits.
 To request a hearing, you must complete Form 50 (PDF ).

 Appeals to the Full Commission of the SCWCC